Glovo/foodi-ml-dataset/benchmarks/wit/README.md

 ## 3. Training the network

-To train the WIT network in the Foodi-ML-dataset, please run:
+To train the WIT network in the DATASET_NAME, please run:

 ```python benchmarks/wit/train_network.py --dataset-path <ENTER_PATH_TO_DATASET_FOLDER> --epochs 50 --batch-size 160```